 - PayScale sets the range from $43,207 to $106,926 based on hourly rates up to $49.88 and overtime up to $69.05 per hour.

-Stability Healthcare can help you find the best travel nurse jobs and the best traveling nurse companies.
-Stability Healthcare is the best travel nursing agency in California.
-They offer the highest paying travel nurse jobs and lucrative signing bonuses.
+Stability Healthcare can help you find the great assignments in the best hospitals nationwide.
+Stability Healthcare is the top nursing staffing agency in California and one of the fastest growing in the United States.
+They offer great compensation packages including high pay assignments, referral bonuses, and great benefits.
 Search for nursing jobs by job types like ER, OR, or L&D jobs.
 You can also search for nursing jobs by state or search by nursing salary.
 To start an exciting career in a field you enjoy, contact Stability Healthcare today!Read More

 One of the major perks – if not the best perk of a traveling nursing job – is the opportunity you have to visit fun and exciting locations (along with other perks like day one premium insurance, travel reimbursement, extra hours bonuses, guaranteed stipend, and paid time off).
 A coast to coast travel nursing job is perfect for someone with wanderlust who wants to visit places they might not be able to otherwise.